 A well-designed hat is as much a statement about its maker as is it about its wearer.
 At the heart of HATtitude is the milliner and the skills and creativity of the trade.
 Louise Green (Los Angeles, CA) of Louise Green Millinery is hat-maker to the stars, designing period-influenced headwear for television and movies.
 Among the celebrities she dresses are the cast of Gossip Girl; Seth Rogan in his role as the Green Hornet; and Taylor Swift, who wore a Louise Green top hat in her 2013 Grammy Awards performance.
 Catherine Stevens of Cat Stevens Derby Couture creates flamboyant, feathery fascinators and hats guaranteed to stand out within the race-track crowd and beyond.
 Alongside conventional hats made from traditional materials like fur felt or straw – are pieces that stretch the possibilities of the art of millinery.
 Dramatic and fanciful sculptural pieces by milliners like Jasmin Zorlu (Brooklyn, NY) and Anya Caliendo (Brooklyn, NY) turn the head of their wearer into a pedestal.
 Mrs. Caliendo apprenticed under the famous British haute-couture milliner Stephen Jones and is the only American milliner invited to show at Mercedes Benz Fashion Week in New York.

 Local milliners are featured prominently, including several who create pieces for clients in communities across multiple faiths.
 Cejunel “Sister CJ” Lewis and Carlos NY Hats of the Bronx are sought after by African American church-goers who want unique, runway-ready attire for their “Sunday Best.”
 Rivka Zorbaron services the Scarsdale Jewish community and Sara Khan is known for her Middle Eastern head scarf designs.
+Rinati Lakel jewish headscarves are a must-have in a woman’s collection.
 In HATtitude, functional hats, whimsical hats, hats from bygone eras and from different global cultures will all be on display, providing context for contemporary designs while examining the hat’s enduring social significance.